 Rios v.
 Davies case brief

-Earlier suit: Popular sued Davis for property damages from same car accident.
-Davis alleged contributory negligence and also joined Rios as 3rd party and sought to recover from Rios the $ for his own car.
-Jury found that Popular and Rios were guilty of negligence but also found Davis was guilty of negligence proximately causing collision so Popular lost against Davis and Davis lost against Rios.
+Earlier suit: Popular sued Davis for property damages from the same car accident.
+Davis alleged contributory negligence and also joined Rios as a 3rd party and sought to recover from Rios the $ for his own car.
+The jury found that Popular and Rios were guilty of negligence but also found Davis was guilty of negligence proximately causing collision so Popular lost against Davis and Davis lost against Rios.

-Rios appeals saying that he can still bring suit because in that case, defendant won.
+Rios appeals saying that he can still bring suit because in that case, the defendant won.

-Reasoning: Judgment in previous suit did not litigate the cause of action that Davis brings, only found that Rios was negligent and that Davis’s negligence was not material there.
+Reasoning: Judgment in the previous suit did not litigate the cause of action that Davis brings, only found that Rios was negligent and that Davis’s negligence was not material there.
 Basically, the important point to remember is that the issue being precluded MUST be a significant issue in the previous suit.
-Outcome must have depended upon the findings.
-Right of appeal is from a judgment and not a finding
+The outcome must have depended upon the findings.
+The right of appeal is from judgment and not a finding